 Is Punching Someone in The Throat Effective

 Is a throat punch as effective as people make it out to be in colloquial talk?
-Are the throat and neck a good target to aim for if you get an opening, or is it simply overrated as biting?
+Are the throat and neck a good target to aim for if you get an opening, or is it overrated as biting?

 In this guide, I’ll share everything you need about throat punches, their effectiveness, purpose, and when to use them.
 Of course, I’ll also focus on the usefulness of throat punches in self-defense.